Top 10 Things To Know About Dreadlocks

 4. Dreadlocks are super-versatile

 One of the advantages of having dreadlocks is the fact that you can wear them just about any way you want them.
 You can wear the hairstyle up or down, braided together or loose.
 They can be coloured using henna or traditional methods.
-Some people give their dreads little-to-no-attention and there’s nothing wrong with that, but some prefer to wash, moisturize and care for their hairstyle daily.
-This hairstyle allows for versatility and only limit to which you can go is dependent on your imagination.
+Some people give their dreads little to no attention and there’s nothing wrong with that, but some prefer to wash, moisturize and care for their hairstyle daily.
+This hairstyle allows for versatility and the only limit to which you can go is dependent on your imagination.
 Once you have a head full of Locs, you will quickly realise the fun that comes with having many options.

 5. In Jamaica, Dreadlocks were not originally worn for beauty

-Dreadlocks are, perhaps, the most popular style in Jamaica as it was worn during post-emancipation as a means of defiance by ex-slaves to rebel against oppressive colonial authorities and institution (or Babylon).
+Dreadlocks are, perhaps, the most popular style in Jamaica as it was worn during post-emancipation as a means of defiance by ex-slaves to rebel against oppressive colonial authorities and institutions (or Babylon).
 At that time, dreadlocks were not worn for beauty but to send a message that the wearers believe HIM Haile Selassie was God and that all afro descendants should be repatriated to an African country with reparations.
 The hairstyle was originally called “dreadful” by the Euro-centric Jamaican society but later evolved to be called Dreadlocks.